+The future of learning will be very different from today.
 If I share knowledge and proven ideas with you, however engaging, it does not necessarily mean you will understand it, It definitely does not guarantee that you will apply this as a practical skill or behaviour back in the workplace.
 This is because words don’t teach.
 Our experience is the master of learning.
 It is experiential activities which are the future of learning.

 I hear, and I forget